piercecollazo/the-maze-of-methodical-monsters/README.md

 ### A Note On Trailing Commas

-It used to be that we'd leave off commas between our object properties when adding new properties or (especially) moving them around.
-At this point, every browser and JavaScript environment should support trailing commas.
-So after you add any property or method, put a comma afterwards, even if it's the last property.
-You'll save yourself some errors later!
+It used to be that we'd leave off commas after our object properties or array elements when adding new ones to the end. .
+At this point, every browser and JavaScript environment should support "trailing commas", i.e., a comma at the end of our last item.
+So after you add any property or method or element, put a comma afterwards, even if it's the last property.
+You'll save yourself errors and aggravation later!

 ### Next Step: "player.fight is not a function"

-Well, that's awkward!

-Let's
+That's what you should see when you look at your console now.
+Whoops!
+But also: thanks, console!
+Now we know our next step!

+Let's add a `fight` method to `player`, remembering that a method is just an object property whose value is a function instead of a string or array or object or number or boolean or what have you.
+Look up the syntax if you need a refresher!
+Like most things, it's not a ton of code once you have the syntax down, and you should never feel ashamed to have to look it up again.

+So what does `fight` do?

+The first thing it does is lower the `hitPoints` property.
+Let's start out with something relatively simple, where we're lowering the hit points by a random number 1-5.

+Don't forget to use your `this`!
+You'll always need `this` to change any of the _internal_ elements in your object; `hitPoints` by itself would be a variable in scope, and `player.hitPoints` can lead to all kinds of issues if you have multiple `player` objects (which you will definitely have later in your coding career!).
+But `this` in most contexts means "this particular object that the method is on", and that use case is extremely common, so you'll be using `this` a _lot_.

+So!
+Now `main.js` can use our changing `player.hitPoints` give the user a readout of how many hit points are left and even change the health bar's width.
+But before we even get to damaging the monster, let's fix those "0 damage" messages below the health bars.